 - 1 tsp cayenne pepper

 Make sure you pick high-quality ingredients here.
-The better your ingredient quality, the better your beef jerky will be.
+The better your ingredient quality, the better your homemade beef jerky will be.

 The Best Beef Jerky Recipe for the Dehydrator

 First, mix your wet ingredients together.
 Once they’re incorporated, add the dry ingredients.
 You can go heavy or light on the cayenne pepper, depending on your tastes.
 The more you add, the spicier it’ll be.

 Add your meat to the marinade you just made and make sure you cover it the whole way up.
 Cover the container and stick it in the fridge for at least a day.
 As tempting as it might be to skip this step and just jump to the dehydrating, don’t do it.
 You want the meat to soak up all that goodness.